igarrison/chef-cookbooks/snekmon/README.md

 #### snekmon::alerter
 This can run anywhere in your environment that can talk to your graphite server and prowlapp.com for sending push notifications to your smartphone.
 I run the alerter right on my graphite server, but you could run it on the raspberry pi as well.
 Right now only prowlapp.com push notifications to a smartphone is supported.
 For alerting to work you are expected to already have an account on prowlapp.com and have provided your API key as an attribute `prowlapi_key`.
 This script queries all the reptile environment metrics over the last hour and sends the prowl alerts for violations outside the range set in chef attributes.

-In addition to putting the poller and/or alerting recipe on a node there probably are some other attributes you will want to overrite (see: attributes for the rest):
+In addition to putting the poller and/or alerter recipe on a node there probably are some other attributes you will want to overrite (see: attributes for the rest):
 ```json
 {
   "override_attributes": {